-1. ALCOHOL and ILLICIT DRUGS: There will be no possession, sales, or use of beverages containing alcohol OR illicit drugs while residing at the CARITAS Center Recovery Residences.
-Using alcohol or other drugs will result in immediate discharge and the resident will be required to leave immediately.

-2. PRESCRIPTION DRUGS: All prescription drugs must be registered with the CARITAS Recovery Residences and will be monitored for self-administration.
-Any possession, sales or use of unregistered prescriptions is not tolerated.

-3. SEXUAL HARASSMENT AND ACTING OUT: There will be no flirting, sexual remarks (including innuendo), sexual harassment, romantic involvement or sexual acting out with another resident or visitor.

-4. VIOLENCE/THREATS: There will be no violence or threat of violence at the CARITAS Center or by any resident outside of the CARITAS Center.
-Violence or the threat of violence will result in immediate discharge.

-5. STEALING/THEFT: Stealing and/or theft, on or off property will result in immediate disciplinary action up to and including discharge and exit from the CARITAS Center Recovery Residences.

-6. PORNOGRAPHY: Sexually Explicit Material: Sexually explicit pictures, magazines, reading materials or movies are not allowed at CARITAS Center Recovery Residences.
+- 1. ALCOHOL and ILLICIT DRUGS: There will be no possession, sales, or use of beverages containing alcohol OR illicit drugs while residing at the CARITAS Center Recovery Residences.
+Using alcohol or other drugs on CARITAS property will result in immediate separation and the resident will be deemed ineligible for CARITAS services for a minimum period of three months and up to a maximum of one year. - 2.
+PRESCRIPTION DRUGS: All prescription drugs must be registered with the CARITAS Recovery Residences and will be monitored for self-administration.
+Prescriptions must be in their original container with a label that has the prescriber's name, date of dispensation, and name of the individual they are prescribed to.
+Any possession, sales or use of unregistered prescriptions is not tolerated. - 3.
+SEXUAL HARASSMENT AND ACTING OUT: There will be no flirting, sexual remarks (including innuendo), sexual harassment, or sexually acting out with another resident or visitor. - 4.
+VIOLENCE/THREATS: There will be no violence or threat of violence at the CARITAS Center or by any resident outside of the CARITAS Center.
+Violence or the threat of violence will result in immediate separation and being declared ineligible for CARITAS services for up to two years. - 5.
+STEALING/THEFT: Stealing and/or theft, on or off property will result in immediate disciplinary action up to and including separation and exit from the CARITAS Center Recovery Residences. - 6.
+PORNOGRAPHY: Sexually Explicit Material: Sexually explicit pictures, magazines, reading materials or movies are not allowed at CARITAS Center Recovery Residences.
 Room Inspections: Staff will periodically complete room inspections, and sexually explicit materials, if they are found, will be confiscated and destroyed.
 Child Pornography: Any resident found with child pornography (or any sexually explicit material containing images of children or models who look like children) will be subject to corrective discipline up to and including being asked to leave CARITAS Center Recovery Residences.
 The material will be confiscated and may be destroyed or turned over to the police for investigation.
-Violent Sexually Specific Material: Any resident found with sexually specific material that depicts graphic acts of violent sexuality (such as rape or sadomasochistic sexual behavior) will be subject to corrective discipline up to andien using the subject to corrective discipline up to the police for investigation.
+Violent Sexually Specific Material: Any resident found with sexually specific material that depicts graphic acts of violent sexuality (such as rape or sadomasochistic sexual behavior) will be subject to corrective discipline up to and including being asked to leave CARITAS Center Recovery Residences.
+The material will be confiscated and may be destroyed or turned over to the police for investigation.
 If any "snuff" films or pictures (sexually explicit acts involving the murder or mutilation of a person during the sexual act) are discovered, they will be confiscated and turned over to the police for investigation.

-In addition to the critical rules, there are many situations that may call for the discharge of an individual for the health, safety and well-being of the community that are unforeseeable.
+In addition to the critical rules, there are many situations that may call for the separation of an individual for the health, safety and well-being of the community that are unforeseeable.
 CARITAS Center reserves the right to discharge any individual for any reason if it is deemed detrimental to this community.
 It should also be noted that CARITAS expects its residents to abide by all local, municipal, state and federal laws.
-Failure to do so may result in immediate separation and exit of a resident.
+Failure to do so may result in immediate separation of a resident.